For every child, results

 “UNICEF gave me hope”

 Juan Carlos was born during the Salvadoran Civil War.
-He fell victim to a landmine accident at the age of 5, and lost all four limbs.
+He lost all four limbs in a landmine accident at the age of 5.
 UNICEF provided him with support and rehabilitation services so he could grow up, graduate from law school, marry and pursue his passion of painting.

 3. Emergency response and readiness